GitAttila/AHresume/README.md

 2. gulp build
 3. gulp watch

-The final project ready to be deployed on a server can be found withi the 'dist' folder(after build was run).
+The final project ready to be deployed on a server can be found within the 'dist' folder(after 'gulp build' was run).